robertgonzales/react-step-range-slider/README.md

 Callback called on value change.

 #### `onChangeComplete` : `function`
-Callback called onDragEnd or onClick.
+Callback called on drag end or on click.

 #### `disabled` : `bool`
 Prevent value change.

 #### `children` : `any`
 Display whatever you want in the drag tooltip.
+Defaults to a tooltip.

 ## Methods

 #### `stepDown()` : `number`
-Decrements the value of the slider control by a specified number.
+Decrements the step of the slider by the specified number.

 #### `stepUp()` : `number`
-Increments the value of the slider control by a specified number.
+Increments the step of the slider by the specified number.